-The Board of Directors (the "Board") of the Manager has ensured corporate governance practices in line with the Code of Corporate Governance 2012 (the "2012 Code") were implemented.
+The board of directors (the "Board" or "Director") of the Manager has ensured corporate governance practices in line with the Code of Corporate Governance 2018 (the "2018 Code") were implemented.
 The Manager has further ensured that it remains in compliance with the other regulations, notices, circulars

-The Manager has general powers of management over the assets of BHG Retail REIT, and is responsible for
+The Manager has general powers of management over the assets of the REIT, and is responsible for

-and liabilities of BHG Retail REIT for the benefit of the Unitholders of BHG Retail REIT.
+and liabilities of the REIT for the benefit of the Unitholders of the REIT.
 Broadly, the Manager's strategy is:

 - Active Asset Management - Driving organic growth and building long-lasting relationships with tenants;

 - Active Asset Enhancement - Implementing enhancement opportunities to enhance cash flow and value of the properties;

 - Acquisition Growth - Achieving portfolio growth through acquisition of quality income producing retail properties; and

 - Sound Capital and Risk Management - Appropriate mix of debt and equity financing to maintain a strong and robust statement of financial position.

 The Manager is an indirect wholly-owned subsidiary of Beijing Hualian Department Store Co., Ltd.